NavyaG-lab/Tech-writer/on-call/data-infra/pii_monitoring_alert_playbook.md

    declared as inputs to the `DatomicReextractions` sparkop of that country.
 If that's the case, see [here](#new-databases-are-excised-from).
 1. If that's not the problem, check the malzahar contracts for the entities that cannot be reextracted.
-2. Try to find those entities 'manually' by running sql queries on the contracts or raw logs.
+2. Try to find those entities 'manually' by running queries on raw logs in databricks.
    1. If you can find them, maybe the sparkOp logic to find them automatically needs an update.
    2. If you cannot find them, escalate